CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 How to validate SocketCan functionality?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Make sure you have talons or another CTRE CAN device connected for validation of can network.
-Use ``ifconfig`` to display status of the CAN socket.
+Use ``ifconfig`` to network interfaces where you can see the status of the CAN socket.
 The first network listed should be can0 and should look like this

 .. image:: img/can0.png

-Type ``cansend can0 999#DEADBEEF`` to send a CAN frame, your talons should now blink orange since a valid CAN message has been seen.
+Type ``cansend can0 999#DEADBEEF`` to send a CAN frame, your CAN devices should now blink orange since a valid CAN message has been seen.

-Use ``candump can0`` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.
+Use ``candump can0`` to see all incoming CAN traffic, which should display all periodic information being sent by a CAN Device.
 You should see a constant stream of messages similar to this:

 .. image:: img/candump.png